 Police have a supportive working relationship with local, county and state police agencies.
 Act 48 of 2004 grants full municipal police powers to University officers and permits off-campus police responses.
-In addition, University Police coordinate investigations with the Bureau of Liquor Enforcement and the Pennsylvania State Police.
+In addition,

-Millersville University Police file monthly reports with the Pennsylvania State Police, which depict all offenses as listed in the FBI Uniform Crime Report.
+State Police, which depict all offenses as listed in the FBI Uniform Crime Report.
 Information on crimes that may impact or relate to the surrounding community, county and state is shared directly with the appropriate law enforcement agencies.